Digitalisation for all

 The English-language degree program "Embedded Intelligence Nanosystems Engineering (EMINENT)" is offered jointly by 5 universities: University of Siegen, Hellenic Mediterranean University (HMU, Greece), NOVA Lisbon (Portugal), University of Orléans (France) and Vilnius Gediminas Technical University (Lithuania).
 It is structured in the form of a vertical process chain: From functional nanomaterials to sensors and operational systems that network physical and virtual objects ("Internet of Things").
 The first semester takes place at HMU, where students are introduced to the topic of nanotechnology.
 Students spend the second semester at the University of Siegen (focus on sensor technology and data analysis).
 From the third semester onwards, the specialization phase takes place, in which one of 5 focus topics can be chosen: 1) University of Siegen: Embedded intelligent sensor technology 2) HMU: Functional materials with opto-electronic properties 3) NOVA: Natural materials and biosensors 4) Vilnius Tech: Advanced sensor systems and data processing 5) University of Orléans: Internet of Things and robotics

-A DDP in Electronical Engineering has been approved for implementation by USiegen and VILNIUS TECH.
+A DDP in Electrical Engineering has been approved for implementation by USiegen and VILNIUS TECH.
 Student selection will start February 2026 (studies start in Oct 2026).
 A proposal has been submitted to DAAD in October 2025 in order to receive funding for student scholarship and administration.
-The plan is for students from the University of Siegen to spend the first and second semesters at U Siegen and then transfer to VILNIUS TECH in Vilnius for the third semester.
-At the same time, students from VILNIUS TECH can transfer to U Siegen for the third semester.
+The plan is for students from the University of Siegen to spend the first and second semesters at U Siegen and then transfer to VILNIUS TECH in Vilnius for the third and fourth semester.
+At the same time, students from VILNIUS TECH transfer to U Siegen for the third and fourth semester.
 The main subjects are ‘Electronics Design and Technology’ at U Siegen and ‘Advanced Electronics Design’ at VILNIUS TECH.
-Each semester is made up of a combination of compulsory and elective courses and comprises a total of 30 ECTS.
+Students receive a certificate from both Universities.
+The programme is expected to be turned into a "Joint Degree" by WS 28/29.
+HMU will join as a third partner Each semester is made up of a combination of compulsory and elective courses and comprises a total of 30 ECTS.
 For the Master's thesis, which takes place in the fourth semester, students can choose again whether they want to stay at the partner university or transfer to their home university.
 Preferably, however, the third and fourth semesters should be spent at the same university.
 Ideally, the Master's theses should be assessed by a supervisor from both partners.

 Automatic stone-by-stone segmentation using Artificial Intelligence and images for diagnosis and BIM applications of Cultural Heritage Monuments.